If you need to access the Jedox In-Memory DB (OLAP) component of Jedox Web from Excel clients on different machines, you

 - The Jedox services need to be restarted after making these changes in order to apply these settings.

 Note: it is recommended to check the settings and ensure that the firewall is configured to let these ports communicate outside the server.
-This must be ensured when a connection from the outside is made to the server, either from Excel Add-in or another Jedox Server to OLAP.
+This must be ensured when a connection from the outside is made to the server, either from Excel Add-in or another Jedox Server to the Jedox In-Memory DB.
 For more information on how to use the ports, see Jedox Web Connections.